oktadev/okta-blog/_source/_posts/2020-10-22-set-up-a-mute-indicator-light-for-zoom-with-hammerspoon.md

 After you've finished editing the configuration file, save it, then use the Hammerspoon menu icon to select **Reload Config**.

 Now it's time to test it out.
-After selecting "Reload Config" from the Hammerspoon menu icon, reload Zoom and start a meeting.
+After selecting **Reload Config** from the Hammerspoon menu icon, reload Zoom and start a meeting.
 Shortly after the meeting starts, you should see a new menu icon appear in your menu bar.
 The icon will be green if you are unmuted and red if you are muted.
 Pressing the `F5` key will toggle between the muted and unmuted states and then update the menu icon as appropriate.

 **Note:** The status indicator light will only change if you use the Hammerspoon key (`F5` in this case).
 It should be possible soon to keep it in sync no matter how Zoom is muted or unmuted, just not at the time that I'm writing this.
 ## Setting up a blink(1) USB LED (and a giveaway!)